shawnduong/zero-to-hero-hacking/writeups/closed/2020-uiuctf.md

 Our desired answer, x = 26734, appears when l = 10.
 The math once again checks out!

+I understand that reading math might be a bit difficult, so I went ahead and recorded this video to help you see the Chinese remainder theorem in action: [YouTube](https://www.youtube.com/watch?v=lw-oBDiBleI)

 Going back to the challenge now, we simply just apply this same procedure to larger numbers.
 It's very easy to just use an online calculator like [this one](https://comnuan.com/cmnn02/cmnn0200a/cmnn0200a.php), but I highly recommend anyone reading this to try to understand the math because it truly is very neat!

 For the record, the flag was `uiuctf{small_oysters_expire_quick}`.
 This was a very fun challenge and I learned something new!